sva-dsi/2017-fall-course/syllabus.md

 #### FINAL PROJECTS
 **DUE**: 12/14/17 9AM, in my inbox.

-Please send the link to your project repository and any supportive materials to my email <amoser2@sva.edu> or aurelia@mozillafoundation.org if that one isnt' working.
+Please send the link to your project repository and any supportive materials to my email <amoser2@sva.edu>.

 Final Project Guide: <https://gist.github.com/auremoser/6cdf8d61bb3bcbba7606>

 But in general, this project is a big deal!
-The final project is a substantial portion of your grade, and there will be no late grading because they lock me out of the grading system 7 days after our last class (around the 21st); ie. no late grades accepted.
+The final project is a substantial portion of your grade, and there will be no late grading because they lock me out of the grading system 7 days after our last class (around the 20th); ie. no late grades accepted.

-## 12/14/17
+## 12/14/17 + 12/19/17

 #### PROJECT CLINIC